Language Technology Program digitization training session

 FirstVoices.com is an online tool that communities use to document and share their language with future generations.
 Teams upload alphabets, songs, stories, words and phrases as well as multimedia to language sites through FirstVoices.com, making the language more accessible to learners who can use the resources to learn and interact with their language.

-FPCC provides training and up to $80,000, funding can be used to purchase equipment.
+FPCC provides training and funding can be used to purchase equipment.
 Projects with smaller budgets are also encouraged to apply.
 For more information regarding eligible FirstVoices projects, please view the program guidelines.

 Digitization